ikron/epimutation/README.md

 ## Fitting models of epimutation accumulation using AlphaBeta

 Scripts for fitting epimutation accumulation models are in ./ABmodelfits/WGBS for the WGBS data and ./ABmodelfits/Nanopore for the Nanopore data.

+### Proportions of unmethylated cytosines and DMR bins in the ancestors of the MA pedigree

+Estimates of the parameter p0uu, the proportion of unmethylated cytosines (or DMR bins) in the ancestor of the MA pedigree are in folder ./ABmodelfits/unmethprop

+### Output of the models

-Output of the models is available in ./modeldata
+Output of the AB neutral haploi models is available in ./modeldata

 ## Processing ChIP-seq data